How to Paint Ocean with a Step-by-Step Tutorial

 Use the sky color and pull your brush horizontally across the background water for the front edge of a few small waves.

-When we learn how to paint ocean, remember aerial perspective will make them look closer together in the distance.
+When we are learning how to paint ocean, remember the waves look smaller and closer together in the distance.

-Then pull the sunlight color on in a few places.
-Put some darker water in front of the waves for their shadows.
+On some of the closer waves, put sunlight color on in a few places and darker water in front of them for their shadows.

 Paint small waves in the backgroundPaint the small background waves.